1:1 Mentorship + Placement Support

 Mock types

-Mocks act like checkpoints — so you know what’s improving, and what to fix next before real interviews.
+Mocks act like checkpoints.
+You know what is improving, what is weak, and what to fix before real interviews.

 DSA mock

-Timed problem-solving with real interview expectations — approach, clarity, and correct code.
+Timed problem-solving with real interview expectations — approach, clarity, edge cases, and correct code.

 45–60 min